placrosse/kodo/docs/source/including_kodo_in_your_application.rst

 Kodo dependencies
 -----------------
-In Kodo we rely on a number of external libraries, these must be available in order to successfully compile an application using Kodo.
+In Kodo we rely on a number of external libraries, these must be available in order to successfully compile an application including Kodo.

 The functionality used from these libraries are **header-only** which means that you only have to specify the correct includes paths to use